Resident Base Hunting

 Shop for hunting gear at our partners:

 The easiest way to buy your Michigan hunting license is online through the Michigan Department of Natural Resources.
-You'll get your license instantly and can start hunting right away.
+In most states you can save a digital copy immediately, which makes this the fastest path for both resident and non-resident hunters.

 Hunter Education Requirements in Michigan